Tarmac Patching

 With big holes you should cut out a rectangular area surrounding the patch using a power saw.
 Then chip out the remaining old tarmac with a cold chisel or bolster, or with a jack-hammer for a larger area.
 The sides of the hole should then be treated with cold pour, a jointing compound, to keep water out of the exposed areas.

 Hot tarmac can then be spread into the hole and levelled with a heavy roller, which can be hired for the day if necessary.
+The whole surface can then be rolled to level out any differences.
+You’re not done with the asphalt until it has fully set and is hard, though, so don’t drive on the patch for a couple of weeks.

 Getting Hold of Hot Tarmac

 The biggest problem is likely to be getting the tarmac.
-A delivery of a small amount of tarmac can be prohibitively expensive, as suppliers prefer to carry full loads.
-You could spread the cost by coordinating with neighbours who need to patch their drives, but all of them must be ready to take the tarmac when it arrives, so they will need to commit to doing all the initial preparation on the day.
+Delivery of a small amount of tarmac can be prohibitively expensive, as suppliers prefer to carry full loads.
+You could spread the cost by coordinating with neighbours who need to patch their drives, but all of them must be ready to take the tarmac when it arrives, so they will need to commit to doing the initial preparation on the day.

-If you are lucky you might find a local supplier who will load an amount into a trailer or pickup for you to take home and apply.
-If you do this, apart from the fairly obvious point that you should line the load bed to avoid the tarmac messing it up for ever, you will need to cover it with tarpaulin and old blankets or sacking to keep it hot during the homeward journey.
+If you are lucky, you might find a local supplier who will load an amount into a trailer or pick-up for you to take home and apply.
+If you do this, apart from the fairly obvious point that you should line the load bed to avoid the tarmac messing it up forever, you will need to cover it with tarpaulin and old blankets or sacking to keep it hot during the homeward journey.

 Keep Off!